themachinethatgoesping/themachinethatgoesping/docs/source/index.rst

 New to python
 -------------

-Before you can use **ping**, you need to install python on your system and understand the basics of the language.
+Before you can use **Ping**, you need to install python on your system and understand the basics of the language.
 If you are new to python, there are many good tutorials on the internet.
 We linked some in the :ref:`new_to_python` section.

 Once you understand how to install python and python packages on your system, and you are able to execute a tutorial e.g. in a jupyter notebook, you are ready to progress to the next section.